Simon99de/17B06E-Macropad/README.md

 ## Other

+### Scripts
+With [scripts](scripts/), you have the option of using different scripts and thus having more functions.
+Some scripts only run on certain systems!

+The [scripts](scripts/) are not needed if you don't need what they do or if the system can already do it.

 ### known issues
 #### Control knob does not function
 If one encoder no longer outputs, the other in the matrix is not turned to a snap point, causing the problem.
 SW1 + SW2, SW4 + SW5, and SW3 + SW6 are in one matrix.
 There are three matrices to prevent false outputs and still save pins.